Safeguarding Policy

 • Injuries not consistent with the explanation given for them

-• Injuries that occur in places not normally exposed to falls, rough games, etc
+• Injuries that occur in places not normally exposed to falls, rough games, etc • Injuries that have not received medical attention

 • Reluctance to change for, or participate in, games or swimming